seejohnrun/namp/doc/SYNTAX.md

 # Available Syntax

-Here's a [list of current syntax options]{: #currSyn .testClass}.
+Here's a list of current syntax options.
 Notations are provided for PHP Extras syntax, Maruku syntax, GFM, and NAMP dialects.

 * * *